starrify/google-cloud-functions-deployment-issue-poc/README.md

 Unfortunately there is yet not sufficient information I could find that explains why Google Cloud has such behavior.

-If this is indeed not a bug, it would be strongly suggested that Google Cloud publishes further explainations and guides, so that people may understand the reason behind, and also how to do it right.
+If this is indeed not a bug, it would be strongly suggested that Google Cloud publishes further explanations and guides, so that people may understand the reason behind, and also how to do it right.

 Assuming this has got something to do with cached layers during deployment, a guess would be that forced refreshes may do.
 It is true that there are currently two types workarounds observed which may mitigate the issue, where the `postinstall` hook may be invoked properly:

 - When it is for a newly created function, like in test 1 above.
-- When there are signifinicant changes between the two deployments.
+- When there are significant changes between the two deployments.
 In one of the projects that I'm currently working on, it is observed that if at version X of the project there are something totally unrelated (like some hello-world code) deployed as version X+1, and the project itself is then re-deployed as version X+2, then the `postinstall` hook at version X+2 would be always invoked.